keru-ai/take-home-assignment-external/README.md

 # SEC Document Search - Engineering Assessment

+## Background

+The project involves working with SEC 10-K filings, which are comprehensive annual reports filed by public companies.
+These documents provide a detailed overview of a company's financial performance, including business descriptions, risk factors, financial analysis, and other structured data.
+10-K filings are crucial for investors and analysts as they offer insights into a company's operations and financial health.
+However, they can be cumbersome to work with due to their length and complexity, often spanning hundreds of pages with dense financial and legal jargon.
+This assessment is designed to build a basic document search interface to help navigate and extract relevant information from these extensive reports more efficiently within a 3-hour timeframe.

 ## Git LFS Setup

 Git LFS (Large File Storage) is an extension for Git that allows you to manage large files efficiently by replacing them in your repository with lightweight references.
 The actual file content is stored on a remote server.
 In this project, the database files located inside the `db` directory are managed using Git LFS.
 This approach is particularly useful for handling these large database files, as it keeps your repository size manageable and improves performance.
 Before cloning or working with this repo: